Robotics - Japan

-Previously, I spent four years as a post-doctoral researcher at Robotics Plus, a growing start-up company developing robotics for horticulture.
-There, I was mostly involved with the development of an autonomous vehicle capable of self-driving in kiwifruit orchards.
-This environment is particularly challenging due to an inability to reliably receive GNSS signals.
-This means autonomous vehicles must use perception based sensors such as LiDAR and cameras.
+While in New Zealand, I spent four years as a post-doctoral researcher at Robotics Plus, a growing start-up company developing robotics for horticulture.
+I developed an autonomous vehicle capable of self-driving in kiwifruit orchards.
+Kiwifruit orchards are particularly challenging due to an inability to reliably receive GNSS signals.
+This means autonomous vehicles must use perception based sensors.
 Other projects I was involved with there were a robotic kiwifruit harvesting system and a targeted kiwifruit pollination system.
-Both used machine vision and deep learning to detect fuit or flowers.
+Both used machine vision and deep learning to detect fruit or flowers.
 In the case of the harvester, four robotic arms were coordinated to harvest detected fruit.
 In the case of the pollinator, a height adjustable spray boom would deliver a precise dosage of pollen to individual flowers.

 That role was varied and involved team leadership, mechanical design (Solidworks), machine vision (OpenCV), writing and debugging ROS based software, designing PCBs and programming embedded devices (STM32), integrating and tuning SLAM packages (Google Cartographer), point-cloud based filtering and processing (PCL Library), and training and integrating deep neural networks (TensorFlow & Caffe).